 Clearcast Clearance.
-What it is, why it’s necessary, and how we make it simple for TV advertisers.
+Why it’s necessary, and how we make it simple.

 We Get Commercials through Clearcast Clearance